DionneSpaltman/rosettastone793201/README.md

 #### 2.4.3 RNN using embeddings from SentenceTransformers
 For this model, we again import the necessary libraries and then begin by defining a function to load already computed sentence embeddings from a pickle file.
 Then we define a function to generate our dataset: we load a cleaned CSV file, keep only the relevant columns, and use a mapping dictionary to assign a precomputed embedding to each sentence.
 The result is a set of NumPy arrays X1 and X2, each containing the embeddings for the first and second sentence, respectively, along with our target variable y.
+These sentence embeddings were generated using SentenceTransformers, which produce dense vector representations that capture semantic meaning across multiple languages and are well-suited for similarity tasks (https://sbert.net/).
 Next, we define our model architecture.
 Each input sentence is passed through a shared bidirectional LSTM, which processes them both forwards and backwards to create a rich encoding of their meaning.
 Just like before, we extract features by taking the absolute difference and element-wise multiplication of the encoded sentences, then concatenate everything together.
 This merged feature vector is passed through a dense layer to learn more abstract patterns, followed by a dropout layer to prevent overfitting, and finally through a single-node output layer that gives us our predicted similarity score.
 The model is compiled with MSE loss and trained on a split of the data, using a smaller batch size to avoid memory issues.
 After training, we predict on the validation set to evaluate how well the model learned to approximate human similarity judgments.

 #### 2.4.4 ANN